-This section analyzes the issues and considerations within four categories: 1) managing train conflicts, 2) change management, 3) maximizing public investment in the Salesforce Transit Center, and 4) direct impacts to other RAB components.
+This section analyzes the issues and considerations within four categories: 1) managing train conflicts, 2) change management, 3) maximizing public investment in the Salesforce Transit Center, and 4) interactions with other RAB components.

-With the movement of trains underground, the issues identified in the Future with Surface Rail: DTX + Trenched Streets alignment option around the two at-grade intersections are removed.
-The two intersections could operate as regular 4-way intersections - without the train operations interrupting traffic flow.
-In addition, north of the tunnel portal location, the surface tracks and the 4th/King Railyard would be removed.
-With the removal of train operations at the surface, up to six (6) new east/west roads could connect Mission Bay and its adjoining neighborhoods to the rest of the City north of 16th Street.
-These changes would also enable new north/south connections across the existing railyard.
+With the movement of trains underground, and the storage and maintenance activities moved to new locations as discussed above, this rail alignment avoids the 20 minute intersection closures identified in the Future with Surface Rail alignment option.
+The two current at-grade intersections could operate as regular four-way intersections - without the train operations interrupting traffic flow.
+In addition, north of the tunnel portal location, the surface tracks and the 4th/King surface railyard could be removed.
+With the removal of train operations at the surface, up to six (6) new east/ west roads could connect Mission Bay and its adjoining neighborhoods to the rest of the city north of 18th Street.
+These changes would also enable up to two (2) new north/south connections across the existing railvard.

-The Pennsylvania Avenue: DTX + Extended Tunnel alignment minimizes disruptions in train service.
-The operational changes to Caltrain are balanced with improved urban design outcomes and increased potential for more intense urban land uses.
-Specifically, change management associated with this alignment includes:
+The Pennsylvania Avenue alignment minimizes disruptions in train service.
+Compared to current plans, the operational changes to Caltrain and HSR are balanced with improved urban design outcomes and increased potential for more intense urban land uses.
+Specifically, change management associated with this alignment includes the following considerations:

-- " Connection of the Pennsylvania Avenue extension alignment would be made through the use of the DTX tunnel stub box, as included in the DTX (See Exhibit 10, item 11). - " This alignment would allow a phased construction whereby the DTX would be completed and could start operations with a later connection to the Pennsylvania Avenue alignment section.
-This would enable train operations to start within the DTX and continue without major interruptions while the Pennsylvania Avenue alignment is completed.
-Connections between the Pennsylvania Avenue portion and the operating DTX could be completed with a limited number of weekend service impacts. - " Additional environmental clearance would be required for the underground portion of Pennsylvania
+- " Connection of the Pennsylvania Avenue extension would be made through the use of the DTX tunnel stub box, as included in the DTX current design and environmental clearance documents (See Exhibit 10, item 11). - " This alignment would allow a phased construction whereby the DTX would be completed and could start operations with a later connection to the Pennsylvania Avenue extension section.
+This

+Towns and the state of the stat